 While the others went to Ngum's side, Narāy was already corralling the mana he kept control of and moving to the side of the ship Ngum went overboard on, with the controlled pace of someone who has long learned that haste makes mistakes.

 When Ngum went over, he went over through the shield.
 There's a massive tear in it, now, and Narāy can feel it flapping in the currents of the chaotic mana pouring into their ship, even as he can feel that mana start to prickle against his soul.
-He steps right up to the gaping hole, pulling the wobbling orb of mana with him and flattening it out, catching the flapping edges with it and holding them steady, sealing the gap.
+He steps right up to the gaping hole with his arm held out straight, pulling the wobbling orb of mana with him and flattening it out, catching the flapping edges with it and holding them steady, sealing the gap.
 Then, with the immediate problem dealt with, he carefully forms a solid thread from the wobbling orb of mana he's suspending next to him, with a needle-like tip, and punches it through the edge of the shield on one side, then the other, slowly stitching the hole closed.
 Once the stitching's complete and the edge is held tight together, he'll pull most of the mana orb back inside through the small gaps still present.
 With what's left outside he forms a layer of solid mana over the stitching and tear-line, making a temporary patch that'll be gas-proof against the ambient mana.

 And with the shield sealed, he can finally get to the infuriating process of forming the blob of mana he's carrying into a hollow sphere, containing some of the chaotic mana in the air so he can shove it into the ship's manalock and shove it out.
 (For all his education and blessings, he's out here bailing exactly like the fishermen he's sailing with.)